-The truth is that anxiety and panic are dirty, rotten scoundrels who don’t play fair.
+Anxiety and panic are dirty, rotten scoundrels who don’t play fair!

 Dealing with them sucks in ways that people who don’t have an anxiety disorder can’t begin to understand.